HiFaraz/butterfly/optimizations.md

 virtual dom

-DONE don't do anything if the data field is empty

-don't pass around the stack in createDeepProxy

 DONE recursively define proxies - this can catch new properties that were not get/set before

 debounce/throttle changes

 if I don't have a match on a select, I should select a blank

+doubleage doesn't update anymore!

+don't pollute the namespace!